 Now we understand what recursive DNS and iterative DNS are, we can explain why you should avoid using the former.

-With recursive DNS, this prompts the DNS server to send queries to other DNS servers on the network.
+With recursive DNS or DNS recursion, this prompts the DNS server to send queries to other DNS servers on the network.
 If an attacker is sending fake requests from a spoofed IP address, they can quickly build a backlog of recursive DNS requests that flood the hosting infrastructure.
-This is called a DNS amplification attack.
-The amplification is due to the limited bandwidth used by the attacker, which then gets amplified by the faster speeds on the collective LAN network in which the DNS servers reside.
+This is a type of distributed denial-of-service (DDoS) attack called a DNS amplification attack.
+The amplification is due to the limited bandwidth used by the attacker, which then gets amplified by the faster speeds on the collective local area network (LAN) in which the DNS servers reside.

 This is a problem with open DNS services.
 An open DNS will accept DNS queries from any external location without verifying that the requestor is trusted.
 You then have closed DNS.
-These services only allow recursive DNS requests when it comes from a trusted client.
-In summary, open DNS services are more susceptible to distributed-denial-of-service (DDoS) attacks than closed DNS services, as they trust all incoming traffic.
+These services only allow recursive DNS requests when they come from a trusted client.
+In summary, open DNS services are more susceptible to DDoS attacks than closed DNS services, as they trust all incoming traffic.

 Can I disable recursive DNS on my server?

-To avoid becoming a victim of recursive DNS abuse, you can disable the function entirely.
+To avoid becoming a victim of a DNS recursion attack, you can disable the function entirely.
 This will force the server to treat all requests as iterative DNS, thus eliminating the possibility of attackers using this exploit.

 This can also protect you from being added to a DNS blacklist, or having your internet traffic blocked by third-party network administrators.
 As you can imagine, having this traffic blocked will result in network connectivity problems for your own digital services.